Felurianx2/redstone-playground/README.md

 **Real Data Mode** (Toggle checkbox)
 - Fetches live data from RedStone's oracle network
-- Multiple signers (typically 2-5) provide price data
+- Multiple signers (typically 3-5) provide price data
 - Real signatures and timestamps
 - Median aggregation applied automatically

+**Understanding the difference:**
+Click "What's the difference?" in the header to see a detailed comparison between Mock Data and Real Data modes.
+This helps you understand when to use each mode and what benefits each provides.

 ### 3️⃣ Select a Scenario